Drug and Alcohol Detoxification: Withdrawal Symptoms and Detox Process

 Professional detox services should not be viewed as a substitute for more comprehensive rehabilitation.
-Detox is only the first stage of treatment and long-term recovery from substance use disorders.1 Ongoing rehabilitation involves ample behavioral therapy as a cornerstone of treatment.
-For people recovering from alcohol use disorders and opioid use disorders, medications may continue to be an important component of treatment.2
+Detox from drugs or alcohol is only the first stage of treatment and long-term recovery from substance use disorders.1 Ongoing rehabilitation typically involves behavioral therapy as a cornerstone of treatment.
+For people recovering from alcohol use disorders and opioid use disorders, medications in conjunction with therapy may be an important component of treatment.1,

-A handful of FDA-approved medications can help people manage cravings for opioids and facilitate long-term recovery from opioid use disorder.
+A handful of Food and Drug Administration-approved (FDA) medications can help people manage cravings for opioids and facilitate long-term recovery from opioid use disorder.
 These medications are:3

 - Buprenorphine, a maintenance medication that can be used to help people in recovery continue to manage their cravings for opioids without feeling the euphoria associated with opioid use.

 - Suboxone, which is buprenorphine combined with an opioid antagonist drug called naloxone.
 This formulation was created to deter misuse of the treatment medication itself.

 - Methadone, which, like buprenorphine, can be used as a maintenance medication for those recovering from opioid use disorders.

 - Naltrexone, an opioid antagonist medication that blocks the reinforcing effects of opioids and, in doing so, may decrease the likelihood of continued opioid misuse.
 Naltrexone is not used during the detox/withdrawal management phase as it could worsen or precipitate withdrawal.8